PowerShellCrack/AzureSite2SiteVPNLab/README.md

 1. **Step 4B-1.
 Build Azure VM - Region 1.ps1**
 2. **Step 4B-2.
 Build Azure VM - Region 2.ps1**

-If all went well, you VM will connect to each other.
+If all went well, the vyos router will connect each Azure site.

 **INFO**: The _vyos_setup_ folder are templates and samples of known working configurations.
 Can be used to compare configurations in your VyOS router